camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/get-query.html.md

     <td>The configuration of a job definition provides details about the jobs which will be created, for example: for timer jobs it is the timer configuration.</td>
   </tr>
   <tr>
-    <td>jobPriority</td>
+    <td>overridingJobPriority</td>
     <td>Number</td>
     <td>The execution priority defined for jobs that are created based on this definition.
-May be <code>null</code> when the priority has not been overriden on the job definition level.</td>
+May be <code>null</code> when the priority has not been overridden on the job definition level.</td>
   </tr>
   <tr>
     <td>suspended</td>